rubaun/rubaun/README.md

 ### Hi there 👋

 🔭 I’m currently working on some personal projects and my student's projects.
-Always trying form start to finish, looking to mantaim a good portfolio.
+Looking to maintain a good portfolio.
+As a reference for my dearest students and to new opportunities.

+Thanks!

 <!--
 **rubaun/rubaun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.